DJI Mavic Pro Review

 In our opinion, DJI knocked it out of the park with the Mavic controller design.
 It matches the Mavic compactness without feeling limited.
 The joysticks lend a tactile experience similar to that of the larger phantom controllers, and feel supple enough to whip the Mavic to and fro like the tiny falcon it is at heart.
 A small display screen on the controller itself displays crucial flight information, freeing up some real estate on the smartphone that must be connected in order to display the video downlink.
 Two arms extend from the bottom of the controller to create a slot for a smartphone.
 This slot is tight enough that most of our testers had to take their smartphone cases off before docking.
 This is less than ideal but felt like a minor annoyance considering the overall superb design of the controller.

 The Mavic Pro flies like a champion.
 It shared the top score of 9 in our flight performance testing, well above the worst scoring model, which earned a 5.

-DJI has clearly designed a drone that could be paired with first person view (FPV) headset and used for drone racing, if desired.
-It is nimble in the air and can reach speeds of 40 mph when in sport mode.
-We found it to be very stable both when moving and hovering.
+DJI has designed a drone that could be paired with a first-person view (FPV) headset.
+It is nimble in the air and can reach speeds of 40 mph in its sport mode.
+We found the Mavic Pro to be very stable both when moving and hovering.
 Its smaller size did make it feel a bit more squirrely in high wind than other models, but we never felt like it was out of control.
 Its orbit and cable cam autonomous flight modes produced smooth, solid footage in our testing, and its return to home function worked well (disclaimer: this function should only be used if some sort of malfunction prevents you from flying the drone back home, not as the de facto way to end a flight).
-If you're looking for something maneuverable, the Mavic won't disappoint.
+If you're looking for something maneuverable, the Mavic Pro won't disappoint.